 If you have 3 cups a day, on the week you cut down to 2 cups a day, try adding 1 cup green tea after your 2nd cup of coffee.
 It will give you a bit of caffeine but most importantly, you'll still get to drink the hot drink for as long as you did with coffee, so it doesn't leave you feeling sad and without something to drink.

 4. When you've got yourself down to 1 a day, stay there for awhile, or (Type A's) dive headfirst in and deal with the withdrawl headache for 1 day to reset your body - then use green tea or lemon water in the morning to wake up.

 This is your choice.
 If you went cold turkey, you may have to deal with the withdrawl headache - don't give in, it'll be over so soon!
 If you have cut coffee out slowly (less one cup per week as above) you may experience only a slight headache depending on how long you drank the substance for.
 In any case, drinking herbal tea, green tea or lemon water upon rising will help with the drinking ritual and help your body out immensely.

 5. Appreciate the steps you have taken and take a moment to celebrate when you've made any small change, it adds up!

 Celebrate your good choices!
 So important!

 Are you hooked on your coffee?
 Are you ready to leave it behind?
-Get feeling awake naturally and have a coach to help you move through these challenges.
-Book to work with a Holistic Nutritionist.
+You want to be able to get out of bed and have energy for the day .... wake up fresh + naturally.
+A coach can help you move through these changes.
+Ooooh oooh!
+Me!
+Talk to me....
+I can help!